-Whether you plan to compete in archery tournaments, hunt game, or target practice for recreation, you still need a quality archery sight, but which one?
+Whether you plan to compete in archery tournaments, hunt game, or do some target practice for recreation, a quality archery sight will help improve your archery experience.

 For beginning archers, learning to aim properly involves much more than peering through a sight, so purchasing an expensive archery sight with all the bells and whistles doesn’t make sense.
 However, as your skill grows and you take on new archery challenges, an improved sight opens up a world of possibilities, whether you’re hunting or target shooting for fun.